 Develop a project/initiative

-- Link your passion and skills with a real community need
+- Link your passion and skills with a real community priority or need

 - Identify and understand the problem first